-- Completion of departmental admission requirements, including an interview and a writing
+- Completion of departmental admission requirements, including an interview and a writing and technology skill assessment.

 - Completion of 33 credit hours at the graduate level to fulfill program requirements.

 - Completion of the university research requirement which culminates in the creation of a graduate thesis or project.

 - Submission of an electronic graduate professional portfolio.

 - Completion of all degree requirements within six years.